National PTSD Awareness Month: The Impact Of Traumatic Stress On Mental Health

 Healing is possible and does not need to happen alone

-How to find support for PTSD
+How to find support for someone dealing with traumatic stress

 A family doctor, a person with a degree in clinical psychology, clinical social workers, and other professionals who practice psychotherapy can treat post-traumatic stress disorder.
 While searching for the right professional support person, look for someone with a trauma-informed approach.